vemonet/nanopub-rs/docs/getting_started.md

 # Getting Started

-The `nanopub` crate aims to provide a comprehensive toolkit to check, sign, and publish [Nanopublications](https://nanopub.net).
+This project aims to provide a comprehensive cross-platform toolkit to sign, publish, and check [Nanopublications](https://nanopub.net).

-It is available under multiple forms, for all platforms (Linux, MacOS, Windows):
+It is packaged to be used easily through various popular interfaces:

 - ⌨️ Binary with a CLI for use in the terminal
-- 🦀 Crate for Rust
+- 🦀 Crate `nanopub` for Rust
 - 🐍 Pip package `nanopub_sign` for Python
-- 📦️ NPM package `@nanopub/sign` for JavaScript (compiled to WebAssembly) in the browser or with NodeJS
+- 📦️ NPM package `@nanopub/sign` for JavaScript (compiled to WebAssembly) in the browser, or with NodeJS

+On all platforms:

+- 🐧 Linux
+- 🍎 MacOS
+- 🪟 Windows
+- 🦊 Web browsers

 ## ⌨️ Use from the CLI